eric-y33/ulti-tracker/README.md

 only be kept in their respective profile.

 ## Main User Stories
-- As a user, I want to be able to add players to a team along with their jersey number and position.
 - As a user, I want to be able to remove players from a team along with their jersey number and position.
 - As a user, I want to be able to edit players' jersey number and position.